-There was a 4-part series published in Servo Magazine starting in 2008 featuring contributions from three authors centered around the capabilities and uses of a Propeller Multicontroller board; a DIY multi-purpose control board.
+There was a 4-part series published in Servo Magazine starting in September of 2008 featuring contributions from three authors centered around the capabilities and uses of a Propeller Multicontroller board; a DIY multi-purpose control board.
 This is part 1.

 The 4-part series included the following articles / authors: